 Golden Hinde Trip Report; August 21-26 2007

 IntroductionNo prizes for guessing why anyone would want to climb the Golden Hinde.
-It’s the highest peak on Vancouver Island and, beside any other of its many recommendable attributes, it offers the successful climber that unique experience that, at that moment he or she steps on the summit, and for a few fleeting minutes thereafter, they are on a point higher than any other human being on the land mass.
+It’s the highest peak on Vancouver Island and, beside any other of its many recommendable attributes, it offers the successful climber the unique experience that, at the moment he or she steps on the summit, and for a few fleeting minutes thereafter, they are on a point higher than any other human being on the land mass.

 So far, so good.
 But the Hinde has to earned.
 By any approach it’s a long and effortful way in.
 If the devil is in the details, as the old saying goes, there’s plenty of detail to get lost in on the way to the bottom of the mountain.

 First, one must decide from which direction to approach.
 North, south or east.
 The parent page gives all the particulars.
 We decided on the approach from the south and that we would exit the same way.

 How long was it going to take?
 The record for this route car to car is now about 15 hours.
 This time was established quite recently by a young gentleman of astonishing physical ability and is not for consideration by old farts such as myself, or too many other people of sound mind for that matter.
 We reckoned with 2 days each to approach and get out, a summit day and extra food for a lay/rain day.
 That’s about right for the average mortal.